-CURRENT RESEARCH PROJECTS
+other RESEARCH PROJECTS

-In 2017, David Fizdale, head coach of the National Basketball Association’s Memphis Grizzlies, sat down for a post-game press conference following a first-round playoff game against the San Antonio Spurs.
-Fizdale, in his first season as a head coach, acknowledged his team’s effort in the 96-82 loss but spent the majority of the presser admonishing the officiating crew.
-He noted the number of times his players went to the free throw line versus their opponents, with the most staggering statistic being the Spurs’ Kawhi Leonard’s 19 free throws compared to the Grizzlies approaching the line a mere 15 times for the entire game.
-“I’m not a numbers guy,” Fizdale says, “but that doesn’t seem to add up.”
-He then goes on to note that the “numbers” speak to a larger disrespect of his roster and his own status as a newer face in the league — this is something that he sees beyond the box score.
-“I know Pop’s got pedigree and I’m a young rookie, but they’re not going to rook us,” Fizdale declares, accentuating his raucous reading of the the referees with a final phrase, “Take that for data!”
-Fizdale runs down the numbers and analyzes them through the political and cultural norms of the league — whiny players get more calls (whereas he describes a player on his team, Mike Conley, as having “class”) and seasoned coaches get heard as they scream on the sidelines for calls.
-To understand the Grizzlies’ loss solely through how many times they got to the line would be to miss out on crucial aspects of the game itself.
+In 2017, David Fizdale, head coach for the Memphis Grizzlies, sat down for a post-game press conference following a first-round playoff game against the San Antonio Spurs.
+Fizdale, in his first season as a head coach, praised his team's effort in the 96-82 loss but spent most of the presser admonishing the officiating crew.
+He notes the number of times his players went to the free throw line versus their opponents, the most staggering statistic being Kawhi Leonard's 19 free throws compared to the Grizzlies approaching the free throw line a mere 15 times for the entire game.
+"I'm not a numbers guy," Fizdale says, "but that doesn't seem to add up."
+He then argues that the "numbers" speak to the disrespect of his roster and his own status as a newer face in the association — this is something he sees beyond the box score.
+"I know Pop's got pedigree, and I'm a young rookie, but they're not going to rook us," Fizdale declares, accentuating his raucous reading of the referees with a final phrase, "Take that for data!"

-The phrase rapidly circulated across the sports twittersphere, instantly meme’d and ripe for spreadability.
-Shea Serrano of The Ringer published an article titled “Twenty-five Completely Reasonable Uses of David Fizdale’s ’Take That for Data’”; meanwhile, the Memphis Grizzlies promptly printed shirts with the phrase available for purchase in their arena.
-Beyond its lifespan across social media, the phrase seemingly reflects a growing contention in sport between the so-called “eye test” — that is the cultural and embodied knowledge acquired through participating and experiencing sport — and the use of advanced analytics — the evolution of statistical data used to predict and enhance sports performance.
-This book is located at the intersection of these tensions, many which have intrigued me for some time.
+Beyond its lifespan across social media, the phrase seemingly reflects a growing contention in sport between the so-called "eye test" — that is, the cultural and embodied knowledge acquired through participating and experiencing sport — and the use of advanced technology through analytics, wearables, and artificial intelligence to predict and enhance sports performance.
+This book is located at the intersection of these tensions, many of which have intrigued me for some time.
 I am grateful to David Fizdale for providing the backdrop to this project and an apt title to boot.

 THE SOUND OF VICTORY: MUSIC, SPORT, AND SOCIETY